 Other gifts types

-Additional gifts could include life insurance policies, stock in privately held companies, limited partnerships and company stock options, with the exclusion of employee stock options.
+Additional gifts could include life insurance policies, stock in privately held companies, charitable gift annuities, limited partnerships and company stock options, with the exclusion of employee stock options.